tughi/recode/Thoughts.md

 *panic__at__unexpected_keyword* and *panic__at__unexpected_token*.
 There cannot be two functions having the same name and the same sequence of parameter labels.

+## Extension functions

+Extension functions are functions that require a receiver.
+The first parameter is anonymous and has the receiver type.

+    func @Binary_Expression.accept(self, visitor: @Visitor) {
+        visitor.visit_binary_expression(self)
+    }

+Receivers can be of any type.

+    func str.concat(self, other: str) -> str {
+        ...
+    }

 ## Generic functions

     func max[T](v1: T, v2: T) -> T {